 ROMNEY MARSH, WHAT TO SEE AND DO

-The miniature steam Romney, Hythe and Dymchurch Railway carries visitors across the Marsh from Hythe to Dungeness, and The Dungeness National Nature Reserve is home to the RSPB’s oldest nature reserve with extensive wetlands and EDF’s nuclear power station.
+The miniature steam Romney, Hythe and Dymchurch Railway carries visitors across the Marsh from Hythe to Dungeness, and The Dungeness National Nature Reserve is home to the RSPB’s oldest nature reserve with extensive wetlands and EDF’s nuclear power station and Visitor Centre.
 Dungeness attracts visitors from all over the world for its wild beauty and due to its unique climate and geography, is the only ‘desert’ in the UK.

 WHERE TO LIVE IN ROMNEY MARSH